citrushack/CitrusHack20-HackerResources/README.md

 # Citrus Hack 2020 - Hacker Resources
-Some helpful guides and tutorials to point hackers in the right direction at Cutie Hack 2019! :tangerine:
+Some helpful guides and tutorials to point hackers in the right direction at Citrus Hack 2020! :tangerine:

 ## Sponsor APIs and Services